8BitJosh/JukeBot/README.md

 This project is still in development with more features to come

+-add more buttons and control, delete a song in playlist, clear playlist, etc...
+- come up with a better player class, the current player is quite bodged limited in commands ( no pause/resume ) and the way some of the functions work, could use mplayer ?
 - add playlist page so users can create playlists that are stored on the server and can be queued up. need to work out how to do this user interface wise
 - add more cases to the process function to accept and handle all types of possible user input from more sources
-- come up with a better player class, the current player is quite bodged limited in commands ( no pause/resume ) and the way some of the functions work, could use mplayer ?
 - find a better way to exit without having to terminate the process